MonitorQA/ExternalApiDocs/_posts/2020-12-26-get-user-groups.md

 layout: null
 ---

-Retrieve a list of all user groups within your company.
+Retrieve a list of all user groups within the company.
 This endpoint provides the basic identification information for user groups, which can be used for audit assignments and access management.

 ### Example Request